Professional wrestling strikes: High knee

 An attack in which a wrestler charges toward the opponent, then jumps up and raises a knee to hit the opponent, usually into the side of the head.
 This move has been closely associated with Harley Race, often being referred to as a "Harley Race High-Knee".
-It has later been popularized as a signature move by WWE Superstars Triple H and CM Punk.
+It has also been popularized in Japan as a signature move by Jumbo Tsuruta and Jun Akiyama, and has later been used as a signature move by WWE Superstars Triple H and CM Punk.

 Running single leg high knee

 This variation, more akin to a running single leg dropkick, sees the attacking wrestler running and leaping toward the opponent while throwing one knee forward to strike the opponent's face.
 This move was made popular in Japan by Kenta ("Busaiku" knee) and later adopted by Daniel Bryan.
 Wrestlers Kenny Omega, Buddy Matthews, and Matt Riddle use a bicycle variant of the knee strike.

 Kitchen sink

 A standing wrestler waits for a charging opponent, more often than not after an Irish whip, a short-arm, or a rope rebound.
 The wrestler raises a knee laterally after taking a sidestep, striking the opponent's stomach and often flipping them over.
 Invented by Riki Choshu.